My first day in the Deathwatch is nearly my last.

 My crescent-moon half-sword comes out and under-hooks the Nemesis spear to deflect.
 He steps back to disengage as per the ritual, but in the heat of the moment I disconnect the under-hook, grip-reverse and whiplash my blade at his face.

-He barely moves his head to avoid my blade, then the air turns glacial as he hits me with both Nemesis spear and his warp-elevated voice:
+He barely moves his head to avoid my blade, then the air turns glacial as he hits me with both spear and warp-elevated voice:

 “Stand down, Brother!”